klapstoelpiloot/boss/README.md

 Custom element types can be implemented by way of extension.
 For example **Vector2, Vector3, Vector4, Plane, Quaternion**...
 Same as primitive elements, we can directly write the known members.
 We do not expect these to change.
 So for **Vector3** that would be a `float` for X, a `float` for Y and a `float` for Z.

-**Fixed type object**: First a `vlq` for number of elements.
+**Fixed Object**: First a `vlq` for number of elements.
 Then follow the elements.
 For each element there is first a `vlq` which is the index in the string table for the Name of this element.
 Then a `byte` which indicates the type of element that follows.
 When bit 8 is set, then an array of that element type follows.

-**Dynamic type object**: First a `vlq` that is the index in strings table for the class type name of the object.
+**Dynamic Object**: First a `vlq` that is the index in strings table for the class type name of the object.
 Then same as **fixed type object**.

-**Arrays** (bit 0x80 in the Type is high): First a `vlq` indicating the number of items.
-Then each element is written as described by its Type.
+**Fixed Array**: First a `vlq` indicating the number of items.
+Then a `byte` for the typecode of the elements.
+All elements are the same type.
+After that each element is written as described by the typecode.

-**Multidimensional arrays**: Set both the Type to **Array** and the array bit (8) high to indicate the array will contain arrays.
-Another `byte` follows to indicate if it will contain more dimensions or the data type of the elements in the array.
+**Dynamic Array**: First a `vlq` indicating the number of items.
+The each element follows, beginning with a `byte` for the typecode of the element.

 **Fixed Dictionary**: Key-value pairs with string keys and one type for all values.
 A single `byte` indicates the type of all values.
 Then a `vlq` follows for the number of elements.
 Each element begins with a `vlq` for the index in the strings table for the key.
 The bytes after that depend on the element type.